dgcamacho/so2021-tutorial/exercise2/sheet2.md

   data-structures discussed in the lecture or tutorial.
 - Depending on the data-structure, you might need to pass additional information (like the size) to the functions.
 - Remember: You cannot return directly raw arrays.
 Maybe you need to provide an output-parameter instead.
+- In order to compute the dot product and the norm add a corresponding function.
+The required `sqrt` function can be found in the include file `<cmath>` and is called `std::sqrt`.

 ### Submission
 This exercise can be submitted for review.
 Please follow the general instructions given in the [README.md](/README.md)